dlang-community/dfmt/README.md

 By default, dfmt reads its input from **stdin** and writes to **stdout**.
 If a file name is specified on the command line, input will be read from the file instead, and output will be written to **stdout**.

+**dfmt** uses EditorConfig files for configuration.
+If you run **dfmt** on a source file it will look for .editorconfig files that apply to that source file.
+If no file is specified on the command line, **dfmt** will look for .editorconfig files that would apply to a D file in the current working directory.
+Command line options can be used instead of .editorconfig files, or to override options found in .editorconfig files.

 ### Options
 * **--help**: Display command line options
 * **--inplace**: A file name is required and the file will be edited in-place.